patooworld/PWCloud/Microsoft-Ignite-lab.md

 }
 ```

 **6.** Save the file, then go to the debug pane in VS Code and **click the green play button**.
-SQL Operations Studio should open.
+Azure Data Studio should open.

-Once SQL Operations Studio opens, **connect to localhost by clicking on it** in Object Explorer.
+Once Azure Data Studio opens, **connect to localhost by clicking on it** in Object Explorer.

 Then press **`ctrl+shift+p`** to open the command palette, then start typing **"Open Script As Wizard"** and press **enter** once that option is displayed to open the wizard.
 Note that you have to connect in Object Explorer before opening the wizard so that the wizard has a server to use for scripting.
 You now have an extension that opens a 2-page wizard with no content!